-Yoga participants learn to be more present in the moment and solve conflicts more easily.
+Moreover, yoga participants learn to be more present in the moment and solve conflicts more easily.
 Age-appropriate poses help strengthen the body as well as concentration, focus and attention.
-But not all yoga studios provide dedicated classes for kids; so we decided to roundup a few of our favorite locations perfect for anyone ages infant to teen.
+But not all yoga studios provide dedicated classes for kids; with this in mind, we’re rounding up a few of our favorite locations perfect for anyone ages infant to teen.

 Powerflow Yoga Kids